-c) Brazil Diamond Projects
+b) Brazil Diamond Projects

-During the year ended February 29, 2024, the Company acquired VBM (Note 5), a private Brazilian company, which holds several mineral exploration permits in the states of Minas Gerais and Mato Grosso, Brazil.
+During the year ended February 29, 2024, the Company acquired VBM (Note 5), a private Brazilian company, which holds several mineral explorations permits in the states of Minas Gerais and Mato Grosso, Brazil.
 The Company granted two 1.0% gross sales royalties from the gross proceeds of the sale of diamonds from the properties.
-The Company has the right to buy-back the royalties for each property for CAD\$1,500,000.
+The Company has the right to buy-back the royalties for each property for \$1,500,000.
+During the year ended February 28, 2025, the Company relinquished two non-core permits and recorded an impairment charge of \$12,530 (2024 - \$nil) related to these two permits.